 - Coat in chocolate.
 Next melt the chocolate until smooth (in a double boiler or microwave 60 seconds).
 Remove from freezer, then dip individually into chocolate until evenly coated.
 Place back on parchment paper or wax paper.

 - Add toppings.
 Immediately add toppings like sea salt, chopped nuts or sprinkles.
 Then place truffles in the fridge to chill for 10 minutes.
 Enjoy!

 So easy!
 My 10 year old actually was the one who made them, so they are fool proof.
 And delish!– Jackie

 - Use high quality chocolate.
 I’ve found that melting wafers work best when making truffles.
 Ghirardelli wafers are my favorite.

 - Freeze before coating with chocolate.
-This helps the peanut butter balls hold their shape and prevents them from melting.
+This helps the chocolate-covered peanut butter balls hold their shape and prevents these bite-sized treats from melting.

 - Use a fork for dipping.
 Place the truffle on your fork, then dip in chocolate.
 Then tap the fork on the side of the bowl to remove any excess chocolate for an extra smooth finish.

 - Immediately add toppings.
 The warm chocolate dries fast, so immediately sprinkle on toppings while it’s still wet.

 Made with 5 simple ingredients: peanut butter, butter, powdered sugar, vanilla and chocolate for coating.
 These are foolproof and couldn’t be simpler to make!